 Sobriety-focused programs Alcoholics Anonymous/Narcotics Anonymous and the Sober Living Units, therapeutic community housing unit based programs help inmates become free from chemical dependence.
 To prepare for Sober Living, inmates may participate in Ready for Change.

 Inmates also receive the opportunity to attend and participate in holiday and cultural programs that explore the arts, heritage and diversity.
-Read about programs for Black History Month and a winter holiday celebration.
+Read about recent programs for Black History Month and Hispanic Heritage Month and a winter holiday celebration.